Cuphead: Reception

 Lucas Sullivan at GamesRadar+ wrote that Cuphead "stands tall among the best 2D shooters of all time", and that the gameplay demands patient pattern recognition, but which is not frustrating and would reward players "tenfold".
-Sullivan called the animation adorable, with a wealth of detail in the watercolor backdrops, which worked well with the gameplay.
+Sullivan called the animation adorable, with a wealth of detail in the watercolour backdrops, which worked well with the gameplay.
 Giant Bomb's Ben Pack remarked that playing the game yielded one of his most enjoyable gaming experiences, citing the combination of "brutal" platforming and an "exceptionally well realized" art style.
 Joe Skrebels of IGN declared every scene a "masterwork" and commended the sound work, calling it an "ideal match" to the aesthetics.
 He called platforming battles the most imaginative part, and the lack of enemy health bars its "smartest" and "most devilish" feature.
 He found the battles rewarding and "one of Cuphead's greatest strengths".
 He said the "run 'n' gun, left-to-right platforming" lacked inventiveness, and criticized the "parry system" and control scheme.
 Chris Schilling of PC Gamer liked the "reliable jump and dash" controls with "nimble and responsive" handling.
 Schilling explained that certain random elements meant "you can't simply learn patterns by rote and rely entirely on muscle memory".
 Chris Plante of Polygon said the game educates the player in strategy through trial and error.
 He enjoyed the "crucial" and "relatively forgiving" parrying system, more than the various attacks.
 He complained that the final bosses diminished the game's greatest features, and that the difficulty "eventually goes too far".
 Colm Ahern of VideoGamer.com wrote, "Cuphead will best most games in how it looks and sounds, and defeating that boss that you once deemed unbeatable is glorious."
-He criticized the final bosses, saying that the challenge was "a step too far".Unwinnable writer Yussef Cole wrote an essay titled "Cuphead and the Racist Spectre of Fleischer Animation", arguing that by using the rubber hose animation style, Studio MDHR also brought up the "bigotry and prejudice" that had a strong influence on early animation, claiming that Studio MDHR ignored the context and history of the aesthetic it "so faithfully" replicated.
-Cole states that much of the imagery that Studio MDHR took from the Fleischer style effectively carried the racial stereotypes of the 1930s Harlem and minstrel shows that the animation style was built on.
-Chad and Jared Moldenhauer had stated prior to release that they wanted to make an animation style that harkened back to 1930s cartoons without getting ties to racism or minstrel shows in them.
-Maja Moldenhauer further stated that all they wanted from the Fleischers was the animation style and visuals, and are "not versed in" anything else happening in that era.
-In response to Cole's essay, Brandon Orselli of Niche Gamer defended the game as a tribute to that art style, writing that it was not meant to deliver narratives, or "go anywhere beyond where it needs to go in terms of its basic and child-like storytelling".
+He criticized the final bosses, saying that the challenge was "a step too far".